gellel/earthenarium/README.md

 #### Table contents
 Location is city where the measurement is conducted.
-Position is a comma-separated triple containing latitude, longitude, and elevation in metres above sea level, Local time is an ISO8601 date time,
+Position is a comma-separated triple containing latitude, longitude, and elevation in metres above sea level.
+Local time is an ISO8601 date time,
-Conditions is either Snow, Rain, Sunny.
+Conditions are either Snow, Rain or Sunny.
 Temperature is in °C.
 Pressure is in hPa
 Relative humidity is a %.